ajnatzic/cs/README.md

   - This class is System-Level Programming and Utilities.
 It involves learning C and C++ programming and the linux operating system.
 - CIS 343
   - This class is Structure of Programming Languages.
 It involves learning multiple langauges, including lisp, javascript, python, C++, and more.
 I also wrote a research paper on the Ruby programming languages which is in this repository.
+- CIS 353
+  - This class is Databases.
+It involves rigorious use of Oracle SQL and involved creating our own unique database in small development teams.
+Most of the class was dedicated towards creating our own database (more than half the semester).